 1. Get Out Of The House

 The heating is on (or fire lit if you’re lucky), the Quality Streets are twinkling in the bowl and you’ve just got some new toasty bed socks.
 Cosy, right?
-But before you snuggle down to yet another episode of Corrie/X Factor/Strictly, it’s time to get those limbs moving and brave the outdoors.
+But before you snuggle down to yet another episode of Corrie/X Factor/Dancing on Ice, it’s time to get those limbs moving and brave the outdoors.
 With such changing scenery at this time of year, a scenic walk with a loved one is a perfect way to get some exercise and lift the spirits.

 2. Make A Tasty Meal